Enabling the Deep Learning Revolution

 While, sigmoid functions were one of the first ones used in early neural network research, they have fallen in favor recently.
 Other functions have been shown to produce the same performance with less iterations.
 However, the idea is still quite useful for the last layer of a DL architecture (either as stand-alone or as a softmax function) for classification tasks.
 This is because of the output range of [0,1] which can be interpreted as probability values.

 Tanh (Hyperbolic Tangent)

-Tanh is a non-linear activation function that compresses all its inputs to the range [-1, 1].
+Tanh is a non-linear activation function for deep learning that compresses all its inputs to the range [-1, 1].
 The mathematical representation is given below,

 Tanh is similar to the logistic function, it saturates at large positive or large negative values, the gradient still vanishes at saturation.
 But Tanh function is zero-centered so that the gradients are not restricted to move in certain directions.